 This should make it so that your NVIDIA Control Panel is accessible by right-clicking on your desktop.
 It should also show up in your system tray if it’s running.

 Sometimes, outdated drivers can cause the NVIDIA control panel to function abnormally.
-While this is a pain – and, let’s face it, it happens all too often – it’s an easy issue to fix.
+While this is a pain – and, let’s face it, it happens way too often – it’s an easy issue to fix.
 To begin updating your drivers, pull up the Device Manager.
 To pull up the Device Manager, type “device manager” while Start is open, just like we did with the Control Panel.

 Under the Device Manager, open the Display Adapters tab.
 Then, right-click on your graphics card and choose Update Driver.